 Earlier King’s Fund reports on leadership:

 West, M. Armit, K. Loewenthal, L. Eckert, R. West, T. [and] Lee, A. (2015).
-Leadership and leadership development in health care.
+Leadership and leadership development in health care: the evidence base.
 London: Faculty of Medical Leadership and Management (FMLM) / The King’s Fund / the Center for Creative Leadership (CCL), February 2015.

 There is an executive summary: